 - …results in pain when elevating the legs.

 - Both C and D.

-3. The first line, and most effective, for venous insufficiency is:
+3. The first-line and the most effective treatment for venous insufficiency is…

 - …surgical ablation.